 Over the past few years, facial treatments have evolved significantly, moving away from the traditional steaming and squeezing model.
 Instead, high-tech treatments have stepped into the spotlight.
 Technologies like microcurrent devices, oxygen infusion, and radiofrequency treatments have turned the facial into a high-performance ritual.

 One of the most popular advancements is the 3D HydrO2 Facial, which uses patented technology to cleanse, exfoliate, extract, and hydrate the skin in one seamless process.
 The result is smoother, brighter, and more youthful skin without the potential irritation of manual extractions or traditional exfoliation.
-The treatment has quickly become a favourite of celebrities and influencers, further cementing its place in modern skincare.
+The treatment has quickly become a favorite of celebrities and influencers, further cementing its place in modern skincare.

-LED light therapy is another rising trend, particularly popular for its anti-inflammatory properties.
-Using different wavelengths of light, LED treatments can target acne, fine lines, or pigmentation.
 Blue light is used to kill acne-causing bacteria, while red light is employed to stimulate collagen production and improve skin elasticity.
 With no downtime and visible results, this once-futuristic treatment is now a common addition to many facials.

 But perhaps the biggest shift is the integration of skincare products into these technological treatments.
 Brands like Biologique Recherche, Dr. Barbara Sturm, and SkinCeuticals have made it possible to combine high-performance skincare with high-tech facials, allowing for a customized experience that feels luxurious and scientific all at once.